fjwright/Run-REDUCE-0/docs/UserGuide.md

 source code file should end with `;end;` to avoid an error message.)
 This menu item is disabled unless REDUCE is running.

-The `Packages` button switches to the REDUCE packages directory (mainly for my benefit during testing).
+The `Packages` button switches to the REDUCE packages directory, which provides easy access to the package test files.

 ### Output to File...